AbrarHussain567/Practice-Exercises/README.md

 # Practice-Exercises
-The repository comtains genral small projects to practice the development(frontend and backend both).
+The repository contains general small projects to practice the development(frontend and backend both).